fifonik/FFMetrics/README.md

 - Click “Start” button;
 - Take screenshot (Alt+PrnScr or Win+Shift+S and paste it into image editor and save as PNG);
 - Close the program;
 - Analyze `FFMetrics.log`.
-You can try to run the ffmpeg command directly;
+You can try to run the very last ffmpeg command directly;
 - Upload archived `FFMetrics.log` with screenshot to dropbox (or similar) and share the link.